Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Financial governance is often the primary reason PMOs evaluate SPM tools.
 Both platforms handle budgeting, but they take different paths.

 Clarity's financial controls are deep.
-Phase-gate funding models, multi-currency tracking, granular invoicing – if your PMO needs strict, auditable financial oversight, this is where Clarity was built to live.
-It's the stronger choice when a budget reconciliation error has regulatory consequences, not just operational ones.
+Phase-gate funding models, multi-currency tracking, granular invoicing – Clarity was purpose-built for PMOs that need strict, auditable financial oversight.
+It's the stronger choice when a budget reconciliation error carries regulatory consequences, not only operational ones.

 3. CapEx and OpEx categorization